TanJunHong/CZ4010-Project/README.md

 - **AES** - Advanced Encryption Standard
 - **CBC** - Cipher-Block Chaining

----

-## Encryption

-XX

-## Hash Verification

-To authenticate the user, they are prompted to create a master password which is then stored using a SHA256 Hash Function and is verified at login.

 ## Precautions

-This password manager tool securely encrypts your password but this security is only as strong as the weakest component

-- and this is very often the primary password used to lock and unlock your vault.
-Follow these basic guidelines to ensure that your vault is safe even if exposed:
+This password management tool securely encrypts your passwords but this security is only as strong as the weakest component.
+Follow these basic guidelines to ensure that your vault is safe even if your passwords are exposed:

-* Choose a unique password that is not used elsewhere
+- Choose a unique password that is not used anywhere else
-* Use a highly-varied set of different characters (alphanumeric, symbols, spaces)
+- Use a highly-varied set of different characters (alphanumeric, symbols, spaces)
+  * Best if it is generated through a reputable password management tool
-* Use long password (the longer the better)
+- Use sufficiently long password
-* Do not include personal information or words in the password
+- Do not include personal information or words in the password
-* Never share your password
+- Never share your password, not even with your most trusted friends!

+TODO:

+- requirements.txt
+- Set minimum password strength
+- Generation of random passwords
+  * Auto copy password to fill in, with timer expiry
+  * Generate password - save generated passwords and show history